To be informed about announcements and updates, bookmark this page, or sign up for email updates HERE.

 - There is a bulk-submit option for teachers submitting on behalf of a class.
 To inquire about bulk submissions, email EducationTeam@ca8.uscourts.gov

-CONTEST PROMPTS AND GUIDELINES
+CONTEST PROMPT AND GUIDELINES

 - Multimedia presentations must include slides that contain multiple creative elements such as video clips, GIFs, animations, or photos AND verbal commentary built into the program.